Reduced-order modeling for Ablowitz-Ladik equation: Numerical results

-where $x_n=-50+0.5(n-1), n=1,\ldots N$, with $N=200$, $h=0.5$, $\eta =0.05$, and $\xi=0.5$.
-The time step is set as $\Delta t =0.01$ for $0 < t\le 50$.
-The snapshot matrices are computed by saving the full discrete solutions $\bm p$ and $\bm q$ at every five time steps, and they are of size $200\times 500$.
-Figure~\ref{singal} shows the normalized singular values, where normalized means that the first normalized singular value is one.
-The singular values of the snapshots corresponding to the state variables and to the nonlinear term decay slowly.
-The slow decay of the singular values is the characteristic for the problems with complex wave and transport phenomena \cite{Ahmed20,Ohlberger16}.
-The rate of the decay of singular values is related to the Kolmogorov $r-$width which is a classical concept of nonlinear approximation theory as it describes the error arising from a projection onto the best-possible space of a given dimension $r$.
-It determines the linear reducibility of the underlying systems, which can be connected to the POD spectrum \cite{Peherstorfer22}, therefore the selection of optimal number of POD/DEIM modes is important.
-By the use of much larger number of POD and DEIM modes, the conserved quantities in the reduced form are preserved, resulting accurate and stable solutions in long-term integration In our simulations, we set the tolerances $\kappa = 10^{-4}$ and $\kappa = 10^{-6}$ in \eqref{energy_criteria}, giving $21$ POD and $21$ DEIM modes.
+where $x_n=-50+0.5(n-1), n=1,\ldots N$, with $N=200$, $h=0.5$, $\eta =0.05$, $\xi=0.5$, and $\Delta t =0.01$ for $0 < t\le 50$.
+The snapshot matrices are computed by saving the full discrete solutions $\bm p$ and $\bm q$ at every five time steps, and they are of size $200\times 1000$.
+Figure~\ref{singal} shows the decay of singular values of related snapshot matrices.
+The singular values of the snapshots corresponding to states and nonlinear terms decay rapidly at the beginning, then they decay slowly in Figure \ref{singal}, which is characteristic for wave type and transport dominated problems \cite{Ahmed20,Ohlberger16}.
+The rate of the singular value decay is related to the Kolmogorov $r-$width describing the error of a projection onto the best-possible space of a given dimension $r$.
+It determines the linear reducibility of the FOM \cite{Peherstorfer22}.
+Therefore, relatively large number of POD/DEIM modes are needed to preserve the reduced conserved quantities.
+In the numerical experiments, we set the tolerances $\kappa = 10^{-4}$ and $\kappa = 10^{-6}$ in \eqref{energy_criteria}, giving respectively $N_r=21$ POD and $N_d=21$ DEIM modes.
 The relative FOM-ROM error \eqref{relerr} is 9.55e-03, whereas, the relative energy and momentum errors are 1.90e-04 and 2.29e-04, respectively.

-In Figure~\ref{hamcale} the Hamiltonian and momentum are preserved over the time without a drift, which ensures the stability of the solitons.
-In Table \ref{tbcale}, the relative FOM-ROM errors \eqref{relerr} and time-averaged errors \ref{conserr1} of the invariants do not decrease much with increasing number of POD/DEIM modes.
+In Figure~\ref{hamcale}, the Hamiltonian and momentum are preserved over the time without a drift, which ensures the stability of the solitons.
+In Table \ref{tbcale}, the relative FOM-ROM errors \eqref{relerr} and time-averaged errors \ref{conserr1} of the invariants do not decrease much when the POD/DEIM modes are increased.
 Therefore, the ROM solutions in Figure \ref{solcale} accurately capture the full-order solutions.